What is Brugada syndrome?

 Can Brugada syndrome be prevented?

 Many cases of Brugada syndrome are related to a genetic mutation.
-It is not possible for you to prevent inheriting this condition.
-However, identifying the condition is key to preventing its potential complications.
-If you have Brugada syndrome and plan to have children, you may want to consult with a genetic counselor first.
+Identifying the condition is key to preventing its potential complications.
+If you have Brugada syndrome, you should discuss the risk implications for your relatives and children with a genetic counselor.

 When should I call my healthcare provider?